phamin2001/Machine-Learning/Evaluating_Classification_Models/README.md

 - Silhouette analysis, inertia, and Davies–Bouldin scores for clustering
 - Assessing k-means stability and the impact of centroid initialisation
 - Recognising when to switch from k-means to density-based clustering methods
+- Ridge, Lasso, and Elastic Net regularization trade-offs for linear regression
+- Hyperparameter selection with cross-validation and residual diagnostics

 ## Requirements